 More autodidact than academic, I found I learned less through institutions and more through reading, observing, questioning, and good old ‘trial-and-erro-oh-wow!’

-After surviving a stifling schooling with my creativity intact, I skipped both tertiary education and Jo’burg to venture abroad, alternating between freelancing as a self-taught graphic designer and hitching rides to go hiking around some of the wilder places in the world, directed by whim, happenstance, and intuition.
+After somehow surviving a stifling schooling with my creativity intact, I skipped both tertiary education and Jo’burg to venture abroad, alternating between freelancing as a self-taught graphic designer and hitching rides to go hiking around some of the wilder places in the world, directed by whim, happenstance, and intuition.
 My backpack/pet monster carried all I needed: tent, stove, and sleeping bag as well as a pair of lightweight film cameras, a few rather heavier lenses, and an even heavier tripod.

 My artworks have been displayed in various group art exhibitions and art fairs around South Africa and online.